crimsoncore/thev/src/shellcode.md

 Shelcode formats (shellcode formatter etc)

-> OPSEC HINT: Make sure your binaries loog legit, add metadata and and icon to the file!
+> OPSEC HINT: Make sure your binaries look legit, add metadata and and icon to the file!

 On Windows (requires SDK):
 <https://dotnet.microsoft.com/en-us/>